-Summary of a talk given by Ron Huppee, registered dietician and certified strength/conditioning specialist.
+Summary of a talk given by Ron Huppee, registered dietitian and certified strength/conditioning specialist.

 Heart & Stroke Foundation

 This website includes a wide variety of low-sodium recipes.
-Some BADD members report less dizziness after adopting a low-sodium diet.
+Some BC Balance and Dizziness Disorders Society members report less dizziness after adopting a low-sodium diet.
 (Canadian)

 Tai Chi for Balance Study